KrishnaSiddharthaNemalikanti/Egen-JobPortal/README.md

 * link for Installation of the cors plugin : https://chrome.google.com/webstore/detail/allow-cors-access-control/lhobafahddgcelffkeicbaginigeejlf?hl=en

-Note: Initially the location of the Application is set to current location of the user.
+Note: * Initially the location of the Application is set to current location of the user.
+      * For Better search results, please select the Newyork for your Location